 Geography faculty/instructors are responsible for distributing add codes for their courses.
 To obtain one, you will have to go to the first meeting of the class and request one from the instructor:

 Q: What other majors combine well with Geography for a double major?

-Environmental Science is the number one candidate-as of June 2005, 465 Geography alumnae graduated with a double major in Geography and Environmental Science.
+Environmental Studies is the number one candidate-as of June 2005, 465 Geography alumnae graduated with a double major in Geography and Environmental Studies.
 Other majors that are compatible with Geography include Computer Science, Earth Science, Statistical Science, Business Economics, Biological Sciences, Linguistics, and many more.
 Students with interest and talent in two separate major fields may propose completion of a double major.
 In their proposal, they must estimate the number of units they will need to complete in satisfying degree requirements and the term in which they will become eligible to graduate.
 In general, double majors are approved for students who demonstrate that they can meet all degree requirements without exceeding 200 units of credit from all institutions attended.
 Students who receive approval for a double major will be allowed to continue their studies at UCSB only through the final quarter listed on their proposal.
 No more than 8 units may be applied simultaneously to the upper-division requirements of the two majors.
 See http://www.advising.ltsc.ucsb.edu/undeclared/double.php.

 Q: Please explain the procedure for graduation.